mallibone/mallibone.github.io/_drafts/2021-04-XX-oidc-xamarin.md

 If you made it so far I hope that authentication has lost some of it's mistery.
 The process may seem a bit complex at first, but it is there to ensure that the credentials of our users do not fall into the wrong hands.
 We also saw that with OidcClient and Xamarin.Essentials there are libraries ready to use and help to implement the Open Id / OAuth2 standard in your Xamarin app.

-You can find a sample app implementing the described steps above on GitHub LLLINK.
+You can find a sample app implementing the described steps above on [GitHub](https://github.com/mallibone/XamarinIdentity101/tree/main/Mobile).

 HTH